A New Civic Path Forward: Coming Together in Reading

 Finding Hope in Uncertain Times

-At Centro, we hear these worries every day.
+At Centro, we prioritize the challenges we hear from our constituents.
 Parents ask how to support their children through uncertainty.
-Seniors talk about isolation.
+Seniors talk about the fear of isolation.
 Young adults wonder whether their voices matter.
 Rich’s visit affirmed what we already know from our work with families, students, and neighbors: even in difficult times, people still want to believe in each other and in the places they call home.

 He reminded us that this moment also holds possibilities.
-Wherever he travels, he hears the same desire.
-People want to do better and believe we can do better.
-Not simply as Democrats or Republicans, but as neighbors and human beings.
-Reading is no exception.
-The desire to step forward, to take care of one another, and to imagine a different future is alive here, and Centro is honored to help nurture that hope.
+Rich highlighted what he sees emerging across the country and what he clearly saw in Reading: people are ready to get in motion, ready to forge a new civic path, and ready to move forward together.
+At the Centro Hispano we continue to convene and demonstrate what’s possible when collectively we choose partnership over division and hope over fear.
+The desire to step forward, to take care of one another, and to imagine a different future is alive here in Greater Reading, and Centro is honored to help nurture that hope.

 The Goodness That Still Lives in Us

-At Centro Hispano, we see goodness every time a parent shows up for one of our Opening Doors sessions, a student gets her college acceptance letter after we help her through the application process, or a senior wins our dominoes tournament for the first time.
-Human beings want very similar things.
+At Centro Hispano, we see goodness every time a parent shows up to learn how they can be a more impactful advocate for their children through one of our Opening Doors sessions, a student earns her college acceptance letter after we help her through the application process, or a member of our senior center is recognized for his volunteer work for the first time.
 We want to be seen and heard.
 We want to feel that we matter.
 We want to belong.
 We want our children to grow up in a community where they feel safe, valued, and capable of dreaming big.
+When we can ground ourselves in what we all care about: dignity, love, safety, opportunity, and hope.
+That is the space we create every day at the Centro Hispano in our daily work.

 Reading Already Moving Forward